 This map shows the locations where peat depth was recorded as part of the feasibility studies and baseline information collection for the Peatland Action restoration program.
-Over 17,000 points were recorded between 2012 and 2016.
+Almost 25,000 points were recorded between 2012 and 2019.
 The colour of the symbol relates to the total peat depth (in metres) for the individual sampling points.

 Total peat depth (metres) is shown in the following categories: